Hackers use previously unknown vulnerability to target SonicWall customers

-WASHINGTON (Reuters) - Hackers have targeted customers of California-based network services firm SonicWall via a previously undisclosed vulnerability in its email security product, the company and cybersecurity firm FireEye said Tuesday.
+Hackers have targeted customers of California-based network services firm SonicWall via a previously undisclosed vulnerability in its email security product, the company and cybersecurity firm FireEye (FEYE.O)said Tuesday.

 In a statement, SonicWall Inc said that the vulnerability had been "exploited in the wild", meaning hackers had already used the flaw to break into target systems.
 SonicWall urged customers to "immediately upgrade" to a version that patched the hole.